Danny213123/test-22/blogs/ecosystems-and-partners/instinct-gpu-driver/README.md

 with ROCm.
 Coincinding with the ROCm 6.5 release later this year, the version numbering of the Instinct driver release diverges from ROCm.

+Note: The transition plan does not change or introduce any new features, it is a change designed to make our capabilities more visible.

 ## Instinct driver version scheme

 Package names will keep the component version numbers, in the same way as now.
 We will repurpose the ROCm upgrade version field into an 8-digit field to represent the KMD version number, taking into account the point release numbering structure.
 Examples of new package naming for Release 30.1.2.3: